About Canyonlands Natural History Association

-Since its inception, CNHA has donated more than $12 million for the educational and research efforts of our public land partners.
-In 2015, CNHA's contributions totaled more than $797,000.
-To view or download CNHA's 2015 income tax return, click here.
+Since its inception, CNHA has donated more than $15 million for the educational and research efforts of our public land partners.
+In 2018, CNHA’s contributions totaled more than $1.3 million.
+To view or download CNHA’s 2018 income tax return, click here.

 CNHA funds projects such as:

 - Canyon Country Outdoor Education (CCOE)—CCOE is a cooperative venture between the National Park Service, local school districts, and nonprofit organizations in southeast Utah.
 CCOE provides local children with field trips to national parks and surrounding areas where they can safely experience a wide range of environmentally responsible activities, helping them understand and value natural and cultural resources.

-- Student Conservations Association interns—The SCA program helps to build the next generation of conservation leaders and inspire lifelong stewardship of the environment.
+- Student Conservation Association interns—The SCA program helps to build the next generation of conservation leaders and inspire lifelong stewardship of the environment.
 CNHA helps fund SCA internships at Arches National Park, Canyonlands National Park, Natural Bridges National Monument, and Hovenweep National Monument.
 SCA interns gain valuable experience and skills while living and working in an amazing environment.

 - Interpretive brochures for visitors—Education is key to the enjoyment, appreciation, and protection of public lands.
 CNHA contributes to the publication of trail guides that help visitors appreciate and understand the parks and public lands in southeastern Utah.